adityarao2005/WebCraft/README.md

  |    +-- (all other files)
  +-- headers/
  |    +-- services.h
- +-- resources/ (any other files which are useful should be here) +-- build/ (build files)
+ +-- resources/ (any other useful files should be here) +-- build/ (build files)
  |    +-- generated/
  |    +-- binary/